Join a Band

 Become a part of it

 Across the UK there are around 40 university and conservatoire brass bands and brass ensembles which stretch from Southampton to St. Andrews, Durham to Queens Belfast!
 University brass bands are also found across a full spectrum of institutions, including the academic Oxford and Cambridge, and the RNCM and Royal Birmingham Conservatoire music colleges.
 Some bands are run entirely by students, whilst others are run by staff from the university music department, and others fall somewhere in between.
 Most bands run all year round, but there are also some which come together to rehearse for specific events, such as UniBrass.
-Here you will find the answers to all your questions about university brass banding:
+You can download our Guide to University Brass Banding here, which will give you all the information on the band at your university, including any upcoming freshers events.
+On this page, you will also find the answers to all your questions about university brass banding:

 Should I join my university's brass band?